clamytoe/pyTrack/README.md

 ## Release History

-* 0.2.1
+* 0.0.5
-    * CHANGE: Update docs (module code remains unchanged)
+    * FIX: Fixed bug when the currently selected project is removed, no other is selected as the default.
 * 0.0.4
     * CHANGE: Refactored into a package
-    * ADD: Added setup.py, README.md, LICENSE
+    * ADD: Added setup.py, README.md, and LICENSE
 * 0.0.3
-    * ADD: Added PeeWee backend and started using Maya for datetime objects
+    * ADD: Added PeeWee backend
+    * ADD: Started using Maya for datetime objects
 * 0.0.2
     * The first true commandline version
     * CHANGE: Modified into a commandline utility